-In cases of dispute concerning non- facilitator work where the works is not to the satisfaction of the applicant or in circumstances where the applicant refuses or is unable to sign to release the payment but the Local Authority is satisfied, payment may be made direct to the contractor at the Borough of Pendle Council's discretion.
+In cases of dispute concerning non-facilitator work where the works is not to the satisfaction of the applicant or in circumstances where the applicant refuses or is unable to sign to release the payment but the Local Authority is satisfied, payment may be made direct to the contractor at the Borough of Pendle Council's discretion.

-Any discretionary grant will be repayable in full on the sale of the property for a period of 10 years from the completion of the works and will be recorded as a charge against the property at the Land Registry.
+Any grant monies registered as a local land charge will be repayable in full on the sale of the property for a period of 10 years from the completion of the works and will be recorded as a charge against the property at the Land Registry.